ChristianVillalba/react_managing_a_component_tree_todoList_practice/README.md

   * An Add Button that adds the new task to the list of pending tasks.
 * An unoreded list with our pending tasks.

 ---
 ## What I have learned with this project:

+* How to manage state in a Parent Component
+* Separate App in different Components
+  * Stateless Component
+  * Props
+* Manage State in individual components
+  *  Inline Styling,
+  *  Conditional Rendering
+  *  Ternary Operators
+  *  Event Handling and
+  *  Using State
+* How state is handled across the app and components